 Sunflower Lip Balm (Using Vegan Sunflower Wax)

-For my recipe, I used sunflower oil that I had infused with dried sunflower petals; however, plain sunflower oil (or another light carrier oil such as olive or sweet almond) will work fine too.
-You can also infuse your oil with different herbs like lemon balm (for cold sores) or calendula (for chapped lips.)
+For this recipe, I used sunflower oil that I had infused with dried sunflower petals; however, plain sunflower oil, or another light carrier oil such as olive or sweet almond, will work fine too.

 Sunflower Lip Balm